Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 • What Are The Symptoms of Avocado Intolerance?

-The symptoms of avocado intolerance may include bloating, gas, stomach discomfort, diarrhea, and nausea.
-It’s important to consult with a doctor if you experience these symptoms after consuming avocados.
+The symptoms of avocado allergy include Itching, hives, swelling of the lips, tongue, or throat, difficulty breathing, and stomach pain or vomiting.
+Gastrointestinal symptoms such as bloating, gas, stomach discomfort, diarrhea, and nausea may be related to the fiber content if you are sensitive to or not used to high fiber intake.
+It’s important to consult with a doctor if you experience any of these symptoms after consuming avocados.

 • Why Does Avocado Upset My Stomach?

-If you experience stomach discomfort after eating avocados, it may be due to the high fiber content and tannins in the fruit.
-These substances can be difficult for some people to digest, especially those with sensitive stomachs or digestive issues.
+If you experience stomach discomfort after eating avocados, it may be due to the high fiber content in the fruit.
+Too much fiber can be difficult for some people to tolerate, especially those with sensitive stomachs or digestive issues.
+If you are trying to increase your fiber intake, it helps to do so gradually.

 • Is Too Much Avocado Bad for Cholesterol?

-Avocado contains healthy fats that can actually help improve cholesterol levels (p).
+Avocados contain healthy fats that may actually help improve cholesterol levels, especially when they replace saturated fats in the diet (p).
 However, it is important to remember that eating too much can cause side effects including weight gain, which can affect cholesterol levels.

 It’s important to consume avocados in moderation and balance them with other nutritious foods to maintain a healthy weight and cholesterol level.